Shin-Aska/Robo-JS/README.md

 In the activity, we where tasked to create a script base on the specified op-codes of the robot.

-I though that maybe we can 'game-ify' this by adding levels as it goes on.
+The idea is to game-ify this activity by adding levels and extra functionalities that the original script did not have.

 Currently the game is still in alpha and much progress needs to be done.
 For example, I am using a placeholder character